caspervonb/caspervonb.github.bak/_posts/2015-03-07-git-recipes-for-common-mistakes-and-mishaps.markdown

   - tools/git-recipes-for-the-common-mistakes-and-mishaps/
 ---

-> Got a recipe that should have been here?
-> Leave a comment below.

 In this day and age, nearly everyone uses git.
 From designers to engineers we all depend on it.
 Despite git being a really good version control system, enevitably we do sometimes mess up and have to fix our configuration and/or working tree, or just plain forget how to do that one thing we rarely do.

 ## Change Authentication Timeout